Great Jet Ski Ride from Trenton To Kingston…

 Bay of Quinte Sea Doo Tour: Trenton, Ontario Launch Site…

 Our launch point for this Sea Doo ride is Centennial Park, Trenton, at the mouth of the Trent Severn Waterway.
 There’s plenty of free parking and multiple ramps with several docks for launching Sea Doo, jet ski or waverunner personal watercraft.
-Once launched, a turn to starboard put us into the marked recreational boating channel where we head east in to the Bay of Quinte.
-Almost immediately, we spot something in the distance about 15 klicks away, which gradually materializes as the first bridge over the waterway, crossing from Belleville to Prince Edward County.
+Once launched, a turn to starboard put us into the marked recreational boating channel.
+From there, we head east in to the Bay of Quinte.
+Almost immediately, we spot something in the distance about 15 klicks away.
+It gradually materializes as the first bridge over the waterway, crossing from Belleville to Prince Edward County.

 Bay of Quinte Sea Doo Tour: Hard Right at Forester’s…

-About 6 kilometres later on our Sea Doo ride, the bay widens considerably, but we proceed due east straight across it for 10 kilometres.
+About 6 kilometres later on our Sea Doo ride, the bay widens considerably.
+But we proceed due east straight across it for 10 kilometres.
 As it begins to narrow again, we soon spot the second major bridge, 8 klicks ahead.
-The marker buoy approach to this bridge is closer to the south shore and after passing under the bridge, we steer straight to round the starboard side of Foresters Island.
+The marker buoy approach to this bridge is closer to the south shore.
+After passing under the bridge, we steer straight to round the starboard side of Foresters Island.
 (If time or inclination allows, Sea Doo riders can run due east from Forester’s Island and pick up the marked channel into Napanee, birthplace of Avril Lavigne).
 From Forester’s, it’s a sharp turn to starboard to cruise about 14 kilometres south past the mouth of Hay Bay on the port side.

 Bay of Quinte Sea Doo Tour: Riding Adolphus Reach…